dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + **Client Authentication Mechanisms**

-An extension could define other mechanisms for the Client to authenticate and replace JOSE in {{ClientAuthN}} with MTLS #REF?? or HTTP Signing #REF??.
-Constrained environments could use CBOR instead of JSON, and COSE instead of JOSE, and COAP instead of HTTP.
+An extension could define other mechanisms for the Client to authenticate and replace JOSE in {{ClientAuthN}} with Mutual TLS or HTTP Signing.
+Constrained environments could use CBOR {{RFC7049}} instead of JSON, and COSE {{RFC8152}} instead of JOSE, and CoAP {{RFC8323}} instead of HTTP/2.

--- add in non-normative references

 + **Initiation Request**

-An additional top level object could be added to the initiation request payload if the AS can handle delegations other than authorizations or claims.
+An additional top level object could be added to the initiation request payload if the AS can manage delegations other than authorizations or claims, or some other functionality.

 + **"client" Object**

-Other information about the Client that the AS would require related to an extension.
+Additional information about the Client that the AS would require related to an extension.

 + **"user" Object**

-Other information about the Client that the AS would require related to an extension.
+Additional information about the Client that the AS would require related to an extension.

 + **"authorizations" Object**